AaronRohrbacher/MOVE/README.md

 ## Roadmap
 * Add customization to grids, allow granular control over where windows fly, with multiple hotkeys for each.
 * Add other desktop customization features for colors, backgrounds (neon or whatever the crap Apple's calling it now.
 Liquid ooze...)
-* Allow the app to live in the dock, or in the menu bar thinger, interchangably and customizedably.

 * System monitor widgets or other medium - others are shitting the bed on this simple concept.
 * Add testing for previous OS's
 * Add a help section, feedback form